co-cart/co-cart/readme.txt

 You certainly can.
 There are over 100+ filters available to customize to your needs.

-= Why does CoCart use a custom session handler in the first place? =
+= Why does CoCart use a custom session handler and table in the database? =

 If you're familiar with WooCommerce, you may be wondering why using a custom session handler at all instead of the WooCommerce default session handler?
 A number of reasons but the ones that really matter are.